Channel - Perspectives in Mathematics

 Football and the Magnus Effect

 Can maths make you a better footballer?
 Find the perfect trajectory for a throw-in, look at the likelihood of winnig teams using statistics, or calculate the perfect curve of a ball in the air.
-This video explains the Magnus Effect, or how an object will move through a fluid, the way air spins with a ball, and Newton’s third law of forces.

 Default Presenter